-Even if your application is approved, you should take note of the following notes.
+Even if application is approved, the applicant should take note of the following.

-- 1) Regardless of the special measures, you should always consult with your course instructor regarding any changes in your condition. - 2) If you are forced to be absent from class or need to arrive late or leave early due to changes in your condition, notify your course instructor and arrange for substitute measures to make up the class time that you miss. - 3) Consult the Health Care Center or the Student Counseling Office whenever there are changes in your condition or when you have concerns.
+- Regardless of the special measures, the student is strongly recommended to hold constant consultation with their course instructor regarding any changes in physical and/or psychological conditions. - 2) If the student has to be absent from class or needs to arrive late or leave early due to changes in their conditions, they must notify the course instructor and arrange for substitute measures to make up for the class time that was missed. - 3) The student should consult the TUFS Health Care Center or the Student Counseling Office whenever there are changes in their condition or if there are any concerns.